 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The first American chartered fire insurance company, the Philadelphia Contributionship, is founded.
+The first American chartered fire insurance company, the Philadelphia Contributionship, is formally incorporated by Benjamin Franklin and other members of Philadelphia's firefighting community.

 Myanmar experiences widespread internet shutdowns as the military government tightens control following the coup.